linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 ### Enable / Disable Settings

 Enable or disable all the settings for every timer.
-See the function comments for more info
+See the function comments for more info.

 ### Enable / Disable Timer